Howstrake Camp halt: Locality

 Today the area is in a state of decay as can be seen from the dilapidated state of this once-grand entrance area.
 The station is something of an oddity, being that the shelter is on the "wrong side" compared to the entrance gates meaning that the road must be crossed between the two when there is in fact sufficient land for the shelter on the railway side of the road which is taken up by large entrance gates; upon first glance these gates appear to lead nowhere, but they actually once led to a tunnel which was the official entrance to the camp proper, located on the rocks below the tramlines, and the entrance point to the tunnel can be seen from the passing trams a few yards further down the line, noted by a substantial stone wall to the left of the running lines.
 The tunnel had however been sealed off since the closure of the camp, but the small toll cottage can still be made out in the undergrowth on the other side of the line.
+The hillside which dominates the site above is home to the golf links of the same name, more latterly re-branded as King Edward Bay Golf Course.

+Camp

-Holiday Camp
+Holiday camp

 The camp itself sprawled across the hillside overlooking the Groudle Glen Railway on the adjacent hillside and some of the chalets remain today; the area is private property but reasonable views of it can be achieved from the outer terminus of the aforementioned railway, and some information about the site is also available here.
+A private pathway and bridge led down to Groudle Beach below for bathing purposes, remnants of the derelict bridge remain on the beach today.

+Mixed sexes

 The camp was first developed as a male-only tented village with all accommodation being in the form of distinctive looking bell tents.
 In the late 19th century it caused scandal by becoming the first camp on the island available to both sexes and it was operated by the same company that ran the enormously successful Cunningham's Camp in Douglas some four miles away.
+Latterly it was a seasonal affair and after a fire ripped through the main dining hall in 1985 it closed.

+War use

 During the Second World War the camp was used as a music school by the Royal Naval School of Music before returning to holiday use upon cessation of the hostilities.
-Latterly it was a seasonal affair and after a fire ripped through the main dining hall in 1985 it closed.